fuhaililab/sc2MeNetDrug/downloadRequest.md

 ## sc2MeNetDrug Download Request

-In order to download S2CNetDrug, please fill the form below.
-Then we will send download link to your email.
+In order to download S2CNetDrug, please fill out the form below.
+Then we will send the download link to your email.

 <div class="container">
   <form id="contact"    action="https://formspree.io/f/xjvpzybz" method="POST">